thathoff/kirby-git-content/README.md

 # Kirby Git Content

-This is a plugin for [Kirby 3](http://getkirby.com/) that commits and pushes content changes made via the Panel to your git repository.
+This is a plugin for [Kirby](http://getkirby.com/) that commits and pushes content changes made via the Panel to your git repository.

 ![Screnshot of Panel Area](/.github/screenshot.png?raw=true)